FEEDFACE-COM/facade/README.md

 # FACADE by FEEDFACE.COM

-pipe stdout to light
+*pipe stdout to light*

 ## FAQ

 * ##### What is FACADE?

-  FACADE is a command line tool for Raspberry Pi that reads ASCII/ANSI text from stdin or network and renders it to the display in different shapes.
+  FACADE is a service for Raspberry Pi that reads ASCII/ANSI text from stdin or network and renders it to the display in different shapes.

 * ##### What is the recommended FACADE setup?